-Biliary atresia is a progressive inflammatory destructive process of the extrahepatic (originating or occurring outside the liver) bile ducts as well as abnormalities of the intrahepatic (originating or occurring in the liver) bile ducts.
+Biliary atresia is a progressive, inflammatory condition causing the destruction of the extrahepatic (outside the liver) and abnormalities of the intrahepatic (within the liver) bile ducts.

-The cause of biliary atresia is unknown.
-Autoimmune mechanisms may be partly responsible for the progressive process that takes place.
-Research also suggests that a viral infection may be linked with biliary atresia.
-About 10% of cases have other associated defects in the heart, blood vessels, intenstine or spleen.
+The exact cause of biliary atresia remains unknown.
+Autoimmune responses may contribute to its progression.
+Additionally, research indicates a potential link between viral infections and biliary atresia.
+About 10% of cases are accompanied by other congenital defects in the heart, blood vessels, intestine or spleen.

-Although the cause is uncertain, it is known that biliary atresia affects only newborns.
-It is not hereditary, contagious or preventable.
-Parents can be assured that biliary atresia is not caused by anything the mother did during pregnancy.
+It is crucial to understand that biliary atresia affects only newborns, is not hereditary, contagious, or preventable, and is not caused by maternal actions during pregnancy.

-Adequate bile flow is needed for the digestion and absorption of dietary fats and fat-soluble vitamins such as vitamins A, B, E and K. When bile flow is reduced, the child might experience poor growth and have malnutrition.
-Special formulas containing medium-chain triglycerides (an easily-digested form of dietary fat) and water-soluble viatmin supplments are often prescribed to maximise the child's growth and development.
+Adequate bile flow is needed for the digestion and absorption of dietary fats and fat-soluble vitamins such as vitamins A, B, E and K. Reduced bile flow can lead to poor growth and malnutrition in children.
+To counter this, special formulas containing medium-chain triglycerides (easily digested dietary fat) and water-soluble vitamin supplements are often prescribed to optimise the child's growth and development.

-About 50% to 60% patients will achieve clearance of jaundice following Kasai Procedure2.
-It is possible for these patients to survive more than 20 years on their native liver after undergoing the Kasai operation during early infancy.
-However, 60.5% of them may suffer from progressive liver-related complications1.
+About 50–60% patients experience jaundice clearance after the Kasai Procedure2.
+Such patients can survive over 20 years with their native liver if they undergo the operation early in infancy.
+However, 60.5% of them may still face progressive liver-related complications1.

-Formation of scar tissue within the liver may cause hardening of the liver and a condition known as portal hypertension.
-Portal hypertension refers to the increased pressure in the veins connecting the intestines and spleen to the liver.
-Complications of portal hypertension include problems with bleeding and clotting, enlarged weak veins in the oesophagus and stomach and accumulation of fluid in the abdominal cavity called ascites.
+Portal hypertension, resulting from liver scarring, leads to increased pressure in the veins linking the intestines and spleen to liver.
+This condition can cause bleeding and clotting problems, enlarged veins in the oesophagus and stomach and ascites—an accumulation of fluid in the abdominal cavity .

-When these complications can no longer be treated effectively with medication, the child is referred for liver transplantation.
-Liver transplantation is highly successful in the long-term treatment of children with biliary atresia with an overall survival of more than 90%3.
+When these complications become unmanageable with medication, liver transplantation comes necessary.
+Liver transplantation has proven highly successful in the long-term treatment of children with biliary atresia, with an overall survival of more than 90%3.

 1PubMed, 2ISRN Surgery,

-The child will be monitored and the follow-up continues until adulthood.
-Liver transplantation may be indicated for those cases who develop decompensated liver disease and its complications.
-Following liver transplantation, survival in these children is more than 89.3% at one year.
+In NUH, over 60% of patients achieve jaundice clearance.
+Post-transplant, children are closely monitored until adulthood.
+Liver transplantation may be necessary for those developing decompensated liver disease and its complications.
+Post-transplant survival rates for these children exceed 89.3% at one year

 Information is correct as of January 2021.